The University of Edinburgh will offer once again the most generous bursary package within the UK for those on the lowest household incomes.

 The bursary package will be made available as a result of the new indicative fee level for undergraduate students who usually live in England, Wales or Northern Ireland and who wish to study at the University of Edinburgh.
 This has now been set at £9,000 per annum.

 The Scottish Government’s decision to remove funding for students who normally live in the rest of the UK and allow institutions in Scotland to raise fees they charge for these students has been driven by changes to English HE funding and tuition fee policy brought forward by the UK Government.

-The University of Edinburgh has announced that from 2012 onwards the University will be charging new full-time rest of the UK students an annual tuition fee of £9,000.
-This fee will be applicable for all undergraduate degree programmes except for graduate entry to the BVM&S Veterinary Medicine and graduate entry to the LLB Law programmes.
+From 2012 the University of Edinburgh has charged new full-time rest of the UK students an annual tuition fee of £9,000.
+This fee is applicable for all undergraduate degree programmes except for graduate entry to the BVM&S Veterinary Medicine and graduate entry to the LLB Law programmes.

 The University of Edinburgh has a long tradition of supporting students of all ages and social backgrounds to enter higher education and we remain committed to ensuring this continues.

-In 2013-2014 the University of Edinburgh will once again offer Edinburgh RUK Bursaries to eligible domiciled students from England, Wales and Northern Ireland.
+In 2014-2015 the University of Edinburgh will once again offer the University of Edinburgh Bursaries to eligible domiciled students from England, Wales and Northern Ireland.
 Students who come from low income backgrounds will receive a bursary of up to £7,000 per year.

 • The University will provide a generous bursary package which students can use either towards tuition fee costs or towards living costs